ikrommyd/egamma-tnp/README.md

 # remember to `kinit USERNAME@FNAL.GOV` to set up kerberos authorization before logging in
 ssh USERNAME@cmslpc-sl7.fnal.gov -L8xxx:localhost:8xxx -L8787:localhost:8787
 ```
-The create a working directory, clone the repository and enter the directory:
+Then create a working directory, clone the repository and enter the directory:
 ```bash
 cd nobackup # if this symlink does not exist, look for /uscms_data/d1/$USER git@github.com:iasonkrom/egamma-tnp.git